-1Data collected will be used to create a binary variable that indicates pupil TAand school level compliance, or not.
+Data collected will be used to create a binary variable that indicates pupil, TA/teacher and school level compliance, or not.
 The minimum threshold for the number of non-child and child sessions that a pupil needs to attend to be classed as 'compliant' will be agreed and published in the Statistical Analysis Plan.